akyoto/q/docs/design.md

 This is almost the final design of how functions are written in Q.
-Notice that the end of the function is not clearly visible, so we'll add symbols for the start and end of the function block to make it immediately clear from just glancing at the function where it ends:
+Notice that the end of the function is not clearly visible, so we will add symbols for the start and end of the function block to make it immediately clear from just glancing at the function where it ends:

 ```
 .sum(a int, b int) -> (sum int) {